gosling-lang/gosling-docs/Documentation.md

 {
     "tracks"[
       {
-        "circularLayout": false, // specify the layout of this track ...
+        "layout": "linear", // specify the layout of this track ...
       },
       {
-        "circularLayout": true,
+        "layout": "circular",
         ...
       },
       ...